-This EUCAST standard describes a suitable method for testing the susceptibility of yeasts to antifungal agents by determination of the MIC.
-MICs show the in vitro activity of a given antifungal drug under the described test conditions, and can be used for patient management in conjunction with other factors, such as pharmacokinetics, pharmacodynamics and resistance mechanisms.
-The MIC also allows fungi to be categorised as "susceptible" (S), "intermediate" (I), or "resistant" (R) to an antifungal drug when appropriate breakpoints have been established.
-In addition, MIC distributions can be used to define wild-type or non-wild-type fungal populations when species-specific epidemiological cut-off values (ECOFFs) are applied.
+This EUCAST standard describes a suitable method for testing the susceptibility of conidia producing moulds to antifungal agents by determination of the MIC.
+MICs show the in vitro activity of a given antifungal drug under the test conditions described, and can be used for patient management in conjunction with other factors, such as pharmacokinetics, pharmacodynamics and resistance mechanisms.
+The MIC permits moulds to be categorised as "susceptible" (S), "intermediate" (I), or "resistant" (R) to an antifungal drug when appropriate breakpoints are applied [13, 14].
+In addition, MIC distributions can be used to define wild type or non-wild type fungal populations when species specific epidemiological cut-off values (ECOFFs) are applied.

-The method described herein is intended to provide a suitable, easy, rapid and economic method for testing the susceptibility to antifungal agents of yeasts and to facilitate a degree of conformity, e.g. agreement within specified ranges, between laboratories.
-Since technical laboratory factors are of outmost importance, this standard focuses on testing conditions including inoculum preparation and inoculum size, incubation time and temperature, and medium formulation.
+The method described herein is intended to provide a suitable, easy, rapid and economic method for testing the susceptibility to antifungal agents of moulds and to facilitate an acceptable degree of conformity, e.g. agreement within specified ranges, between laboratories.
+Many factors influence the MIC of filamentous fungi against antifungal agents as shown by Rambali et al. [15].
+For example the MIC of itraconazole against Aspergillus was profoundly influenced by shape of the microdilution well, inoculum concentration, temperature and length of incubation time.
+Thus, since technical laboratory factors are of outmost importance, this standard focuses on testing conditions including inoculum preparation and inoculum size, incubation time and temperature, and medium formulation.